 Critics Warn of Expanding Government Powers

 Among the bill’s most controversial provisions is the creation of a new Digital Safety Commission that would have the authority to establish standards, audit platforms, and impose substantial penalties for non-compliance.
-Critics argue that many of the details governing how the law would be implemented have been left to future regulations and decisions by the commission itself.
+Opponents argue that many of the details governing how the law would be implemented have been left to future regulations and decisions by the commission itself.

 The Canadian Civil Liberties Association has warned that the legislation risks granting broad powers to government regulators while leaving key questions unanswered.
 Internet law experts have also raised concerns that significant elements of the regulatory framework have yet to be defined.